mdshihabullah/finding-covid-19-related-articles/README.md

 using Naive Bayes classifier.

-Various utility steps, function and core methods undertaken to achieve the tasks are mentioned and coded both with comments and required documentation in the submitted Jupyter notebook file.
+Various utility steps, function and core methods undertaken to achieve the tasks are mentioned and coded both with comments and required documentation in the submitted Jupyter notebook file.